steven-omaha/pacdef/README.md

 Then installing all packages from all groups is as simple as `pacdef sync`.
 All package operations are executed by your favourite AUR helper.

-If you work with multiple Arch installations and have asked yourself "*Why don't I have the program that I use every day on my other machine not installed here?*", then `pacdef` is the tool for you.
+If you work with multiple Arch installations and have asked yourself "*Why do I have the program that I use every day on my other machine not installed here?*", then `pacdef` is the tool for you.

 ### Example